Projection Theorems Using Effective Dimension: Preliminaries

 \subsection{Effective Hausdorff and Packing Dimensions}

-J. Lutz~\cite{Lutz03a} initiated the study of effective dimensions by effectivizing Hausdorff dimension using betting strategies called~\emph{gales}, which generalize martingales.
+J. Lutz~\cite{Lutz03a} initiated the study of effective dimensions (also known as \emph{algorithmic dimensions}) by effectivizing Hausdorff dimension using betting strategies called~\emph{gales}, which generalize martingales.
 Subsequently, Athreya et al., defined effective packing dimension, also using gales~\cite{AHLM07}.
-Mayordomo showed that effective Hausdorff dimension can be characterized using Kolmogorov complexity~\cite{Mayo02}, and Mayordomo and J. Lutz~\cite{LutMay08} showed that effective packing dimension can also be characterized in this way.
+Mayordomo showed that effective Hausdorff dimension can be characterized using Kolmogorov complexity~\cite{Mayo02}, and Athreya, Hitchcock, J. Lutz and Mayordomo~\cite{AHLM07} showed that effective packing dimension can also be characterized in this way.
 In this paper, we use these characterizations as definitions.
 The \emph{effective Hausdorff dimension} and \emph{effective packing dimension} of a point $x\in\R^n$ are

 Intuitively, these dimensions measure the density of algorithmic information in the point $x$.
-J. Lutz and N. Lutz~\cite{LutLut17} generalized these definitions by defining the \emph{lower} and \emph{upper conditional dimension} of $x\in\R^m$ given $y\in\R^n$ as
+J. Lutz and N. Lutz~\cite{LutLut18} generalized these definitions by defining the \emph{lower} and \emph{upper conditional dimension} of $x\in\R^m$ given $y\in\R^n$ as

-\subsection{The Point-to-set Principle}
+\subsection{The Point-to-Set Principle}